FranciscoHu17/Bandwidth/README.md

 # cse373bandwidth

-TO DO: further test g t 7 6 by printing everything being read
+TO DO: Create new branch
-       this is so that i can try to prune unnecessary processing Also, make sure to download profiler to investigate where its taking the most time
+       - in that new branch convert adjacency lists to matricies